Tunisia: Education

 The total adult literacy rate in 2008 was 78% and this rate goes up to 97.3% when considering only people from 15 to 24 years old.
 Education is given a high priority and accounts for 6% of GNP.
 A basic education for children between the ages of 6 and 16 has been compulsory since 1991.
 Tunisia ranked 17th in the category of "quality of the [higher] educational system" and 21st in the category of "quality of primary education" in The Global Competitiveness Report 2008–09, released by the World Economic Forum.

 While children generally acquire Tunisian Arabic at home, when they enter school at age six, they are taught to read and write in Standard Arabic.
 From the age of 8, they are taught French while English is introduced at the age of 11.

 The four years of secondary education are open to all holders of Diplôme de Fin d'Études de l'Enseignement de Base where the students focus on entering university level or join the workforce after completion.
 The Enseignement secondaire is divided into two stages: general academic and specialized.
 The higher education system in Tunisia has experienced a rapid expansion and the number of students has more than tripled over the past 10 years from approximately 102,000 in 1995 to 365,000 in 2005.
 The gross enrollment rate at the tertiary level in 2007 was 31 percent, with gender parity index of GER of 1.5.

-Health

-In 2010, spending on healthcare accounted for 3.37% of the country's GDP.
-In 2009, there were 12.02 physicians and 33.12 nurses per 10,000 inhabitants.
-The life expectancy at birth was 75.73 years in 2016, or 73.72 years for males and 77.78 years for females.
-Infant mortality in 2016 was 11.7 per 1,000.